Steve Martin: Broadway

 Inspired by Love has Come for You, Martin and Edie Brickell collaborated on his first musical, Bright Star.
 It is set in the Blue Ridge Mountains of North Carolina in 1945–46, with flashbacks to 1923.
 The musical debuted on Broadway on March 24, 2016.
 Charles Isherwood of The New York Times praised its score by Martin and Brickell writing, "The shining achievement of the musical is its winsome country and bluegrass score, with music by Mr. Martin and Ms. Brickell, and lyrics by Ms. Brickell...the songs — yearning ballads and square-dance romps rich with fiddle, piano, and banjo, beautifully played by a nine-person band — provide a buoyancy that keeps the momentum from stalling."
 The musical went on to receive five Tony Award nominations including Best Musical.
 Martin himself received Tony nominations for Best Book of a Musical and Best Original Score and received the Drama Desk Award for Outstanding Music and the Outstanding Critics Circle Award for Best New Score.
 He also received a Grammy Award for Best Musical Theater Album.

 Martin's next work as a playwright was the comic play Meteor Shower which opened at San Diego's Old Globe Theatre in August 2016, and went on to Connecticut's Long Wharf Theatre later the same year.
-The play opened on Broadway at the Booth Theater on November 29, 2017.
-The cast features Amy Schumer, Laura Benanti, Jeremy Shamos and Keegan-Michael Key, with direction by Jerry Zaks.
+The play opened on Broadway at the Booth Theatre on November 29, 2017.
+The cast featured Amy Schumer, Laura Benanti, Jeremy Shamos and Keegan-Michael Key, with direction by Jerry Zaks.
 Critic Allison Adaot of Entertainment Weekly wrote, "Meteor Shower is a very funny play.
 Keening-like-a-howler-monkey funny.
 Design-a-new-cry-laughing-emoji funny...In the confident hands of writer and comedy maestro Steve Martin, the premise is polished to sparkling."